ohscar/rmalloc/doc/paper/results.rst

    \FloatBarrier

-Starting with the speed table, we see similar to previous measurements where *jemalloc* failed early, the absolute results are skewed but the internal order is still correct.
+Starting with the speed table we see similarly to previous measurements where *jemalloc* failed early, that the absolute results are skewed but the internal order is still correct.
 Good performance of *rmmalloc* but also of *tcmalloc* which has differing results.
 As for memory efficiency, *tcmalloc* stands out after which the results for *rmmalloc* and *dlmalloc* are very similar. *rmmalloc-c-m* fares slightly better, but is on the other hand very time consuming.
 This might not be